xmhai/techdoc/infra/db/mysql.md

 ```
 For Linux, /etc/mysql/my.cnf or /etc/mysql/mysql.conf.d/mysqld.cnf
 search bind-address and replace 127.0.0.1 with 0.0.0.0

+The remote user must have a hostname %, e.g. 'hai'@'%'

 **Create admin user**
 As the root user has a host restriction of localhost in mysql.user table, need to create another administrator user for remote access